hs2361/hawkeye/README.md

-# HawkEye - An automated Violence Detection System for CCTVs
+# HawkEye - An Automated Violence Detection System for CCTVs

 With the increase of surveillance cameras in modern cities, there are insufficient human resource for monitoring all the screens at one time.
 In our project, we use machine learning techniques to detect violent behavior so a quick alarm can be given in time.
 This project is mainly intended to serve as an alarm system for the police/security forces to respond quickly to occasions of violence which can be curbed before they escalte out of control.